hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 Keeping notes on what happened in what order, and what was done, is essential for reproducible research.
 If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, no one else has a chance.

-After setting up the filesystem and running a workflow it is useful to have a **README file within your project** directory.
+After setting up the project directories and running a workflow it is useful to have a **README file within your project** directory.
 An example README is shown below:

 ```bash
 ## README ##